Prostate Cancer Diet: Best Foods for Prevention

-This article was originally posted November 9, 2017.
-It has been updated to reflect the latest research on what to eat for prostate cancer prevention.
+This article was originally posted on November 9, 2017.
+It has been updated to reflect the latest research on what to eat to prevent prostate cancer.

 Prostate Cancer Prevention: How do you keep your prostate healthy?

-- Achieve, and maintain a healthy body weight.
-Interestingly, some studies have found that men who are overweight many have a slightly lowered risk of prostate cancer overall, but a higher risk of fatal prostate cancer.
+- Achieve and maintain a healthy body weight.
+Interestingly, some studies have found that men who are overweight may have a slightly lowered risk of prostate cancer overall but a higher risk of fatal prostate cancer.

 - Be active, Stay active!
 Regular physical activity may slightly lower the risk of prostate cancer.
-(1) And, vigorous exercise may have an even greater effect-especially for advanced prostate cancer.
+(1) Vigorous exercise may have an even greater effect, especially for advanced prostate cancer.

 - Get screened.
 There is no unanimous opinion regarding the benefits of prostate cancer screening.
 For those with a family history, start at age 40.
-African-American may start at age 45.
-And, most men should begin screening at 50.
+African Americans may start at age 45.
+And most men should begin screening at 50.
 (2)

 - Monitor dairy intake.
-A recent study published in the Journal of the American Osteopathic Association, suggests a high intake of dairy may be linked to an increase in prostate cancer.
-(3) Interestingly, in case-control studies, the increased risk was seen with overall dairy consumption and milk, but not cheese, cream/butter, and yogurt.
+A recent study published in the Journal of the American Osteopathic Association suggests a high intake of dairy may be linked to an increase in prostate cancer.
+(3) In case-control studies, the increased risk was seen with overall dairy consumption and milk, but not cheese, cream/butter, and yogurt.

 Prostate Cancer Diet: What foods may help prevent prostate cancer?